 What is Walk & Knock?

-Walk & Knock solicits charitable donations of food, supplies and money, which in turn are given to the Clark County, WA food banks for providing food to those in need within our community.
+Walk & Knock solicits charitable donations of food, supplies and money, which in turn are given to the Clark County Food Bank for providing food to those in need across our community.

 How it works

 Walk & Knock distributes grocery bags throughout the county the week before the food drive.
 Local residents fill the bags with food and leave the bags on their doorsteps.
 Volunteers go door–to–door to collect the bags and deliver the food to one of ten drop–off locations or staging areas located throughout Clark County.
 The food is then boxed by volunteers and delivered to the Clark County Food Bank.
 From there it is distributed to 15 local food banks which distribute the collected food to people in need.

 The Walk & Knock Food Drive occurs on the first Saturday of December, starting at 9:00 a.m.

 Volunteers come from the Lions, Kiwanis, Rotary, Clark County Amateur Radio Club, Boy Scouts, Girl Scouts, local church groups, high school clubs, and several other organizations, as well as hundreds of other individuals who answer the call for help.
 Members from local service organizations and other community leaders head up the various staging sites.

 Where it is